airbytehq/airbyte/airbyte-integrations/connectors/source-apify-dataset/README.md

 This is the repository for the Apify Dataset source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/apify-dataset).

+# About connector
+This connector allows you to download data from Apify [dataset](https://docs.apify.com/storage/dataset) to Airbyte.
+All you need is Apify dataset ID.

 ## Local development

 ### Prerequisites